giampaolo/psutil/docs/index.rst

   *returncode* attribute indicating process exit status (it may be ``None``).
   ``callback`` is a function which gets called every time a process terminates (a :class:`Process` instance is passed as callback argument).
 Function will return as soon as all processes terminate or when timeout occurs.
-Tipical use case is:
+Typical use case is:

   - send SIGTERM to a list of processes